Skip to content

 The ExpressLRS Web UI

 The ExpressLRS Web UI is an essential part of the ExpressLRS ecosystem.
-On earlier versions of the project, it's main use is for updating the ExpressLRS firmware and logging or debugging (on select hardware).
+In earlier versions of the project, its main use is for updating the ExpressLRS firmware and logging or debugging (on select hardware).

 ExpressLRS 3.0 has further expanded the capabilities of the ExpressLRS Web UI.
 It is now capable of changing Firmware Parameters, including the Binding Phrase, Regulatory Domain (for the 900MHz devices), UART Inversion and more.